drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### 3D Mimicry between Structure C and NU-1085
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-The following view illustrates the mimicry between the candidate structure C and the reference compound 4 (NU-1085).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/3d-mimicry-between-structure-c-nu-1085-01216dba'><i class='fa fa-play' aria-hidden='true'></i></button>The following view illustrates the mimicry between the candidate structure C and the reference compound 4 (NU-1085).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer